JunghanYoon/gps-apollo/README.md

 So our solutions improve or enhance the current standard of workflow, if you look at the third step, we have two options.

-The first option is gPS-Apollo solution,[gPS-Apollo solution](https://github.com/google-marketing-solutions/gps-sgtm-pantheon/tree/main/sgtm/apollo). which you're reading now.
+The first option is gPS-Apollo solution, [gPS-Apollo solution](https://github.com/JunghanYoon/gps-apollo). which you're reading now.

 It is using a spreadsheet to pass the conversion value,